 When we have a goal to lose weight, we often ramp up our exercise routine and hone in on our food consumption, so it’s great when we start to see the scale go down.
-But at one point or another, we’re bound to hit a weight loss plateau.
+But we’re bound to hit a weight loss plateau at one point or another.

 The human body is great at adapting to the conditions it’s handed.
 Its main goal is to maintain homeostasis within the body.
-So for instance, if we eat too much, it will speed up our metabolism to burn extra calories, and when we eat too little, it will slow it down.
-However, when the body is in a caloric deficit for an extended period of time, you will notice you initially lose weight, but eventually the body adapts to fewer calories and metabolically adjusts — this is why we see a stall, which in technical terms is called adaptive thermogenesis.
-In order to move past this stall, you must expose your body to new conditions to which is must adapt.
+So, for instance, if we eat too much, it will speed up our metabolism to burn extra calories, and when we eat too little, it will slow it down.
+However, when the body is in a caloric deficit for an extended period of time, you will notice you initially lose weight.
+But eventually, the body adapts to fewer calories and metabolically adjusts.
+This is why we see a stall, which in technical terms is called adaptive thermogenesis.
+In order to move past this stall, you must expose your body to new conditions to which it must adapt.

 1. You’re stressed

 Cortisol, in particular, is one of the main factors in hormone-related weight fluctuations.
-Too high or too low cortisol levels can wreak havoc on blood sugar levels and thyroid function, which causes fluctuations in weight and symptoms associated with a lowered metabolic rate.
-A 2015 study found that stressed women had higher insulin levels, which plays a role in fat storage, as well as lower rates of fat oxidation.
+Too high or too low cortisol levels can wreak havoc on blood sugar levels and thyroid function.
+It causes fluctuations in weight and symptoms associated with a lowered metabolic rate.
+A 2015 study found that stressed women had higher insulin levels.
+It plays a role in fat storage, as well as lower rates of fat oxidation.

-When cortisol levels rise, the body goes into what’s called “fight or flight” mode; it puts the body on high alert causing your pupils to dilate, your heart rate to speed up, blood to be shunted to crucial areas of the body (i.e. muscles) to help get away from the danger, and certain body systems to shut down (digestion, reproductive, etc.).
+When cortisol levels rise, the body goes into what’s called “fight or flight” mode.
+It puts the body on high alert, causing your pupils to dilate, your heart rate to speed up, blood to be shunted to crucial areas of the body (i.e., muscles) to help get away from the danger.
+While certain body systems tend to shut down (digestion, reproductive, etc.).

 2. You’re eating too much

 Mindless eating is another key issue to address.
-If you’re eating because you’re bored, stress, or upset, they’re calories you probably don’t need to be consuming and will likely put you over your daily intake.
+If you’re eating because you’re bored, stressed, or upset, they’re calories you probably don’t need to consume and will likely put you over your daily intake.
 In this case, practice mindful eating.
 Determine whether you’re truly hungry or whether you’re going to food to address an emotional issue or boredom.
 Drink some water, wait half an hour, and see if you’re still hungry.